Pulitzer Prize Fiction Winner

 Summary

 Across nine intertwined character arcs that gradually converge into a single ecological reckoning, the novel traces the entanglement of human lives with the long, slow life of trees and forests.
-Powers structures the book like a tree—roots, trunk, crown, seeds—and threads botanical research through narratives of activism, science, and grief.
-It is a sweeping argument for a more-than-human imagination at a moment of environmental crisis.
+Powers structures the book like a tree, roots, trunk, crown, seeds, and threads botanical research through narratives of activism, science, and grief.
+It is a sweeping argument for a more than human imagination at a moment of environmental crisis.

 Historical Context & Significance

-Powers used a "tree-like" structure for the narrative, aiming to shift the focus from human drama to the vast, slow life of the natural world.
+Powers used a tree like structure for the narrative, aiming to shift the focus from human drama to the vast, slow life of the natural world.